Template for AI PRDs

 - Specify failure modes and rollback triggers upfront

-PMSynapse Connection
+Prodinja Connection

 AI PRDs are complex.
-PMSynapse provides an AI PRD template that ensures you don't miss critical sections: training data, failure modes, monitoring, rollback.
+Prodinja provides an AI PRD template that ensures you don't miss critical sections: training data, failure modes, monitoring, rollback.
 By using the template, you avoid the "realize we forgot this in production" scenario.

 Key Takeaways (Expanded)